Cinnamon Roll Waffles

 This post may contain affiliate links.
 Please read our disclosure policy.

 So easy to make, so delicious!
-These Cinnamon Roll Waffles use refrigerated canned cinnamon rolls and turns them into waffles that are drizzled with cream cheese glaze.
+These Cinnamon Roll Waffles use refrigerated canned cinnamon rolls that are drizzled with a delicious cream cheese glaze to make the best waffles.
 Kids will flip for this easy breakfast treat.

 Why You’ll Love Cinnamon Roll Waffles